aritraghsh09/morphML_reloaded/README.md

-# Morphology Classification using Alexnet
+# Morphology Classification using Deep Learning
 Recreating a galaxy morphology classifier using Yale HPRC resources

 ---